List of The King of Fighters characters: Cast creation and influences

+Concept artwork for The King of Fighters '94 showing the Psycho Soldier character Athena Asamiya fighting the original character Kyo Kusanagi from the Japan Team with the team members in the background.
+Below artwork shows the winning Japanese Team.

-The developers of the series claim that their prototype version for King of Fighters was going to be a Double Dragon-style side-scrolling beat 'em up titled Survivor.
+The concept of The King of Fighters originated as a Double Dragon-style side-scrolling beat 'em up titled Survivor after Street Fighter and Fatal Fury: King of Fighters creator Takashi Nishiyama appointed game designer Masanori Kuwasashi as the creator of a new SNK video game.
 It would have used only core characters from the Art of Fighting and Fatal Fury series, specifically allowing players to play Robert Garcia and Terry Bogard for location testing.
-However, the idea was quickly abandoned.
+The idea was abandoned due to the poor popularity of beat em up games in the 1990s.
 Since the developers were attached to the idea of the two series cross-over, they eventually agreed to make their idea into a fighting game.
-Characters from the Ikari Warriors and Psycho Soldier games were also added in the spirit of other gaming genres considered for their final product.
+Characters from the Ikari Warriors and Psycho Soldier games were added in the spirit of other gaming genres considered for their final product.
 The concept of a three-man team was one of the ideas kept from the side-scrolling version.
+Kuwasashi expressed early concerns about introducing a young lead character who might clash with the established veteran fighters, but ultimately believed it would benefit sales after a talk with Nishiyama.
+This eventually led to creation of a new hero character named Kyo Kusanagi.
+Yuichiro Hiraki created Kyo as his answer towards Street Fighter lead Ryu while being inspired by the boxing manga character Joe Yabuki from Ashita no Joe.
 Flagship director Toyohisa Tanabe asserts that the Art of Fighting and Fatal Fury fighters were added specifically for adults.
 The newer King of Fighters characters were aimed to appeal to younger and newer audiences.
-He adds that every original character for the series was added based on the developers' strong desire to make one.
-For example, he agreed to include characters such as Benimaru Nikaido and Chang Koehan to add an off-beat variety to the cast, which he had previously deemed to be too serious.
-Later in the series, their approach to creating their characters altered slightly, to also serve as a type of fan service, which he refers to as a collaborative effort between fans and the staff.
+He agreed to include characters such as Benimaru Nikaido and Chang Koehan to add an off-beat variety to the cast, which he had previously deemed to be too serious.